 Here are some of my favorite airport/airplane baon ideas:

 Homemade Granola Bars.
 I wrap each bar in wax paper or cling wrap, and store them in ziploc bags.
 Get the recipe here.

 Avo Butter and Crackers.
 Avo butter is simply smashed haas avocados with EVOO and sea salt.
-I keep it in a small plastic container and enjoy it with whole wheat toast and crackers.
-The herbed brown rice and quinoa crackers by Mary’s Gone Crackers are my favorite!
+I keep it in a small plastic container and enjoy it crackers or crisps.

 Egg and Crackers.
 Pretty much the same thing as avo butter and crackers, except I pack mashed hardboiled eggs.

 Roasted Chickpeas.
 I pack these in small ziploc bags so I can munch on them instead of chips.
 Here’s how to make your own.

 Salads.
 Packed in disposable plastic bowls with fitted lids that can hold up really well in my handcarry.
 I make sure the dressing is on the side so I don’t end up with a soggy salad.

 Fresh Chinese Lumpiang Gulay.
 Lumpia is one of my favorite Chinese delicacies, and they hold up pretty well when you wrap them individually with cling wrap and pack them in disposable food containers.